 - the source of funds for the proposed medical treatment

 - approximate duration of medical treatment in the UK

 - ample funds for the treatment to meet medical and living expenses without recourse to public funds

 - ample funds for the return or onward journey

-- not a danger to public health and not suffering from an infectious disease, such as leprosy
+- the applicant is not a danger to public health.
+And is not suffering from an infectious disease, such as leprosy

-- will leave the UK once after completion of the treatment, or upon expiry of the visa
+- the applicant will leave the UK once after completion of the treatment, or upon expiry of the visa

-How to Get UK Medical Visitor Visa for 11-months?
+How to get a UK medical visitor visa for 11-months?